Paul K. Ryu

 Paul K. Ryu (also known as Ryu Kichyun and Ki-chʻŏn Yu) is a South Korean-American legal scholar.
 Ryu served as the ninth president of Seoul National University and the sixth dean of Seoul National University School of Law.

+The name Paul K. Ryu is included in the Encyclopedia of World Intellectuals.

 Education

-Ryu graduated from the University of Tokyo in 1943 and received his P.h.D. from Yale Law School in 1958.
+Ryu Kicheon was born in 1915 to a devout Protestant family in Pyongyang.
+Ryu was the fourth son of six children.

+After the Liberation of Korea, Ryu laid the foundation for legal education in Korea as Dean and President of Seoul National University.

+In 1958, Ryu became the first Korean to obtain a Doctor of Jurisprudence (SJD) degree from Yale University.